ThomasVogelpohl/qml-box2d-examples/readme.md

 ### Build the project:
-Just load the qml-box2d-example.pro file into QtCreator and compile for desktop, iOS or Android.
+Just load the qml-box2d-example.pro file into QtCreator and compile for desktop, iOS or Android. start the examples with clicking RUN in QtCreator.

 ### iPad screenshots:
 <img src="./screenshots/IMG_0645.PNG" width="800" height="600">